Glossaryck/macos-thinkpad-x201/README.md

  defaults write com.apple.finder AppleShowAllFiles YES killall Finder
 The hidden file on the OS X Install ESD disk image will now show up.
-- Mount the BaseSystem.dmg file from OS X Install ESD.
+- Mount the BaseSystem.dmg file from the OS X Install ESD disk image.
 - Fire up Disk Utility and format the target USB in HFS+ (Journaled)
 - Restore the target USB from the OS X Base System drive on the left pane.
 - When finished, open the newly restored USB drive.